 Welcome PowerShell User!
-This recipe is just one of the hundreds of useful resources contained in the Windows PowerShell Cookbook, 3rd edition.
+This recipe is just one of the hundreds of useful resources contained in the PowerShell Cookbook.

 If you own the book already, login here to get free, online, searchable access to the entire book's content.